Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

-For example, Google’s Pixel 6a ($449) now sits closer to the company’s flagships both in terms of design and power.
-It sports a large rear camera bar packed with a pair of lenses — 12.2MP and 16MP — with the powerful Tensor chip under the hood.
-Google’s 18W wired charging is a wash, but the 4,410mAh battery lasts easily as long as Apple’s tiny cell.
-Even the Pixel 6a’s distribution got a big boost this year, as it’s no longer limited to the US and Japan.
-The smallest member of the Pixel 6 family no longer feels like it’s struggling to keep up with its siblings.
+For example, Google’s Pixel 7a ($499 at Amazon) now sits closer to the company’s flagships both in terms of design and power — and price.
+It has an aluminum-shielded camera bar with a pair of lenses — 64MP and 13MP — with the powerful Tensor G2 chip under the hood.
+Google’s 18W wired charging is a wash, but the Pixel 7a finally offers wireless charging at a modest 7.5W.
+The Pixel 7a’s distribution continues to grow, too, as it’s now available in more than a dozen countries.

-If we turn to Samsung, the Galaxy A53 5G ($449) tells a similar tale.
-It stars a 6.5-inch Super AMOLED panel with a 120Hz refresh rate.
-Samsung moved its mid-range device to the in-house Exynos 1280 processor, and you can pair it with up to 8GB of RAM and 256GB of storage.
-The A53 5G packs four rear cameras, most notably a 64MP wide lens and a 32MP selfie shooter on the front.
+If we turn to Samsung, the Galaxy A54 5G ($374.99 at Amazon) tells a similar tale.
+It stars a 6.4-inch Gorill Glass 5 Super AMOLED panel with a 120Hz refresh rate.
+Samsung kept its mid-range device in-house with the Exynos 1380 processor, and you can pair it with up to 8GB of RAM and up to 256GB of storage.
+The A54 5G dropped to three rear cameras, most notably a 50MP wide lens and a 32MP selfie shooter on the front.
 Its 5,000mAh battery is the biggest of the bunch, and the 25W wired charging is faster, too.

 Apple iPhone SE (2022) review: The verdict